2002 French Grand Prix: Race

 Michael Schumacher asked Brawn on the radio if he had passed Räikkönen under yellow flags and if he should let Räikkönen back by, but was told no. Räikkönen remained close behind Michael Schumacher, but Schumacher held on for the final five laps to claim his eighth victory in the season's 11 races and 61st of his career.
 Michael Schumacher won the 2002 Drivers' Championship as Montoya could not catch his championship points total in the six remaining races, equalling Fangio's record of five world titles.
 He also broke Nigel Mansell's ten-year record of winning the championship with the most Grands Prix remaining in a season.
 Räikkönen finished second, 1.104 seconds behind, his best result of the season.
 Coulthard finished third in a McLaren with understeer.
-Montoya was fourth, ahead of his teammate Ralf Schumacher in fifth.
+Montoya was fourth due to balance and a reduction in grip as the race progressed, ahead of his teammate Ralf Schumacher in fifth.
 Button's three-stop strategy helped him earn the last championship point by finishing sixth.
 Heidfeld finished seventh despite losing time due to an early-race traction control system failure and a gearbox electronics issue.
-Webber and Yoong of Minardi had hydraulic and fuel circuit pressure issues, but they finished eighth and tenth due to the team's aggressive race strategy, with Jaguar's De La Rosa in ninth.
+Webber and Yoong of Minardi had hydraulic and fuel circuit pressure issues, but they finished eighth and tenth due to the team's aggressive race strategy, with Jaguar's De la Rosa in ninth.